jpaoad31/2D_3D-Renderer/README.md

 ## 2.5 Design a Scene

+scene: `scenes/hw2/luigi.json`

+image: `outputs/luigi.png`

-Honestly It took me like 2 hours to figure out how to map textures to vertex coordinates so I don't think I have the patience to set up a proper scene.
+Honestly It took me like 2 hours to figure out how to map textures to vertex coordinates in blender so I don't think I have the patience to set up a proper scene.
 So you get Luigi.

 Credits to Nintendo (because he is ripped directly out of Super Mario Bros.
-Wonder) I did some surface subdivision on his eyes and hat to improve the texture rendering in those locations.
+Wonder) I did some modifications: surface subdivision on his eyes and hat to improve the texture rendering in those locations, and of course converting the textures to vertex colors (although they are quite crude looking).

-He has 26417 Vertices and I got it to render in only 0.175 seconds on an M1, so I think that's pretty optimized if I do say so myself.
+He has 26417 Vertices and I got it to render in only 0.175 seconds on a base M1 Mac, so I think that's pretty optimized if I do say so myself.

+Similarly the teapot renders in 0.048 seconds in my implmentation.

 #  HW 1